August 27, 2019

 California Street cable car: This less-touristy route travels from the end of Market Street to Van Ness Avenue, passing though Chinatown and Nob Hill.

 Cable cars are priced differently to other MUNI services.
-A single ride costs $7 per person and you don’t need exact change, but many visitors pay for them (and other MUNI journeys) with a MUNI Passport, which are valid for a given number of days and allow unlimited rides on all MUNI transport.
+A single ride costs $7 and you don’t need exact change, but many visitors pay for them (and other MUNI journeys) with a MUNI Passport, which are valid for a given number of days (1, 3 or 7) and allow unlimited rides on all MUNI transport.

-San Francisco’s ferries travel between the city and points in Marin County or islands in the bay.
-From the Ferry Building, Golden Gate Ferry Service operates a route to downtown Sausalito and another (mainly commuter) route to Larkspur, plus a special service for Giants games.
-Blue and Gold Fleet run services from Pier 41 to Sausalito, Angel Island, Tiburon, Harbor Bay and other popular destinations, as well as cruise adventures and excursions to Alcatraz.
+San Francisco’s ferries travel between the city and points in Marin County or to islands in the bay.
+From the Ferry Building, Golden Gate Ferry Service operates a route to downtown Sausalito and other (mainly commuter) routes to Larkspur and Tiburon, plus a special service for Giants games.
+Blue and Gold Fleet run services from Pier 41 to Sausalito, Angel Island, Tiburon, Harbor Bay and other popular destinations, as well as cruise adventures and sightseeing tours.

-It’s touristy, yes, but we recommend hopping on an open-top bus tour if you want to get a quick perspective on the city before making deeper explorations into the parts that catch your eye.
-Departing mostly from Union Square or Fisherman’s Wharf, these excursions follow a number of different routes (which can be purchased separately or on combined tickets) and offer a top-line sketch of the city for first timers.
+It’s touristy, yes, but we recommend hopping on an open-top bus tour if you want a quick perspective on the whole city before checking out the parts that catch your eye.
+Departing mostly from Union Square or Fisherman’s Wharf, these excursions follow a number of different routes (which can be bought separately or on combined tickets) and offer a top-line sketch of the city for first timers.

 Downtown routes tend to cover Union Square, Chinatown, Telegraph Hill, Nob Hill, Russian Hill, the Financial District and Fisherman’s Wharf.
 Some companies have separate loops that peel off to Golden Gate Park and the beachside neighbourhoods, travelling back downtown via Haight-Ashbury, Alamo Square and Hayes Valley.
 Other companies have night tours that travel over the Bay Bridge to Treasure Island, for exceptional skyline views of the city.

-A fourth option is an extended loop that travels over Golden Gate Bridge, stopping for photographs at the viewpoint at the northern end before swinging down into Sausalito; the popular Marin County waterfront town with million dollar views and real estate to match.
+A fourth option is an extended loop that travels over Golden Gate Bridge, stopping for photographs at the viewpoint at the northern end before swinging down into Sausalito, the popular Marin County waterfront town with million dollar views and real estate to match.
 Before committing to this extension, it’s worth considering your other arrangements.
-If you’ve already made plans to see the bridge by other means – by walking or biking over it, or even by cruising underneath it – then you could easily skip this section if you’re short on time.
-Many people opt to cycle over the bridge and down into Sausalito, then get the ferry back with their bikes, or you could simply take the ferry both ways, which would also give you views of the bridge, though from much further away.
+If you’ve already made plans to see the bridge by other means – walking or biking, or even by cruising underneath it – then you could easily skip this section if you’re short on time.
+Many people opt to cycle over the bridge and down into Sausalito, then take the ferry back with their bikes, or you could simply take the ferry both ways, which would also give you views of the bridge, though from much further away.

 Some of the best San Francisco experiences are already listed above – simply riding a cable car or seeing the Golden Gate Bridge via foot, bike, bus or boat are unforgettable in their own right.
-But this city is home to umpteen equally compelling attractions, so here’s five favourites we reckon no first-timer should miss, with some tips for making the best of them.
+But the city is home to equally fabulous attractions, so here’s five favourites we reckon no first-timer should miss, with some tips for making the best of them.